• Hold Your Peace

 Home » scripture

-• The Call: Awake!
+• The Call

-Let us get up then, at long last, for the Scriptures rouse us when they say: It is high time for us to arise from sleepRomans 13:11 (Rule of St. Benedict, Prologue.8)
+Let us get up then, at long last, for the Scriptures rouse us when they say: “It is high time for us to arise from sleep” Romans 13:11 (Rule of St. Benedict, Prologue.8)

 I myself had an experience of a call involving Scripture and a stirring up from physical sleep, on a particular occasion.
 At about 2 a.m., the morning of June 19, 2012, I woke up with the urgent sense that I should post verses of Scripture online.
-So I thought, “I’ll do it tomorrow.”

 But the urgency increased.
-I felt that I must check what the readings for the day were–not in the Upper Room guide to prayer that I’d been using for twenty-two years, but in the Catholic Missal, which I had downloaded on my phone at some point but had never even opened before.
-I fumbled with my phone in the middle of the night and read the readings: 1 Kings 21: 17-29 (the Lord sends Elijah to confront Ahab).
-Then there was Psalm 51 (“…in the greatness of your compassion wipe out my offense….).
-The Gospel was Matthew 5: 43-48 (“love your enemies“).
-Then I checked the daily Bible verse and saw Acts 17:30-31:
+I felt that I must check the readings for the day–not in the Upper Room guide to prayer that I’d been using for twenty-two years, but in the Catholic Missal app, which I had downloaded on my phone at some point but had never even opened before.
+I fumbled with my phone in the middle of the night and read the Scriptures that showed up: 1 Kings 21: 17-29 (the Lord sends Elijah to confront Ahab).
+Psalm 51 (“…in the greatness of your compassion wipe out my offense….).
+Matthew 5: 43-48 (“love your enemies“).
+There was also a daily Bible verse, Acts 17:30-31:

 God has overlooked the times of ignorance, but now he demands that all people everywhere repent, because he has established a day on which he will judge the world with justice through a man he has appointed, and he has provided confirmation for all by raising him from the dead.

-There was a “share” feature on the app to connect to Facebook.
-It was urgent that I must do so immediately.
-I signed in, and I posted the verse.
+There was a “share” button to post this verse on Facebook.
+It was imperative that I must do so at once.
+I signed in to my rarely-used Facebook account, and I posted the verse.

 This experience had never happened to me before.
-It hasn’t happened again since.
-Afterwards, trying to come to terms with it, I explained to God that this was the wrong message to the wrong person at the wrong time.
+It hasn’t occurred again since.
+Afterwards, trying to come to terms with it, I explained to God that this was the wrong message, entrusted to the wrong person, at the wrong cultural moment.

-First of all, these days God does not “demand” anything.
-God is lucky if anyone condescends to acknowledge that he might exist.
-Second, if God wants to get a message out to all people everywhere, my Facebook page is not the place to do it.
-Third, people these days don’t repent.
-A few religious people make a practice of repenting routinely, but the people who do most of the sinning aren’t interested in repentance at all.
-There must have been some mistake.
-The angel tapped the wrong person on the shoulder.
-I don’t have the credentials, the platform, the authority, or the influence.
+These days, God is not supposed to “demand” anything.
+God should be grateful if anyone condescends to consider that he might exist.
+And if God did want to get a message out to all people everywhere, my Facebook (or Substack) page is not the place to do it.
+Furthermore, people these days don’t repent.
+A few Catholics make a practice of going to Reconciliation, but the people who do most of the sinning aren’t interested in repentance at all.

-But St. Benedict actually gives some insight into the call of God.
-Seeking his workman in a multitude of people, the Lord calls out to him and lifts his voice again: “Is there anyone here who yearns for life and desires to see good days?”
+But St. Benedict provides some insight into personal calls from God: Seeking his workman in a multitude of people, the Lord calls out to him and lifts his voice again: “Is there anyone here who yearns for life and desires to see good days?”
 Psalm 34:12 (Rule of St. Benedict, Prologue.14-15)

 There’s a promise here, and it’s not just pie in the sky bye ‘n bye.
 The promise of God for those who will heed him is a good life beginning here and now.

-With this conclusion, the Lord waits for us daily to translate into action, as we should, his holy teachings.
+The Lord waits for us daily to translate into action, as we should, his holy teachings.
 Therefore our life span has been lengthened by way of a truce, that we may amend our misdeeds.
-As the Apostle says, “Do you not know that the patience of God is leading you to repent?Romans 2:4 (RB Prologue.35-37)
+As the Apostle says, “Do you not know that the patience of God is leading you to repent?”
+Romans 2:4 (RB Prologue.35-37)

-The call to each of us is to translate into action daily the teachings that we believe to be true.
-How do we live them out in ordinary life within a culture that has explicitly rejected them and that organizes itself along opposing principles?
+If we are each called to translate Christ’s teachings into daily action, how do we operate within a culture that has explicitly rejected Christ and that organizes itself along opposing principles?

 Therefore we intend to establish a school for the Lord’s service.
 In drawing up its regulations, we hope to set down nothing harsh, nothing burdensome.
 The good of all concerned, however, may prompt us to a little strictness in order to amend faults and to safeguard love.
-Do not be daunted immediately by fear and run away from the road that leads to salvation.
-It is bound to be narrow at the outset.
 (RB Prologue.45-48)

 Home » scripture